The Collected Poems of J.R.R. Tolkien: Contents

 Tolkien's Collected Poems is organised chronologically, with complete sets of drafts, but only samples of several works, including some still unpublished like Tolkien's verse translation of part of Beowulf.

 The editors note that the book is the "collected poems", not "complete poems" of Tolkien.
-Three volumes contain more than 1500 pages, and the editors decided not to include all of around hundred poems from better known The Hobbit and The Lord of the Rings, but only a selection.
-Long poems that were published separately are included as excerpts (The Legend of Sigurd and Gudrún, The Fall of Arthur, and The Lays of Beleriand), as well as his poetic translations of Beowulf and Sir Gawain and the Green Knight.
+Three volumes contain more than 1500 pages, and the editors decided to include only a selection of the hundred-odd poems from The Hobbit and The Lord of the Rings.
+Long poems that were published separately are included as excerpts (The Legend of Sigurd and Gudrún, The Fall of Arthur, and The Lays of Beleriand), as are his poetic translations of Beowulf and Sir Gawain and the Green Knight.
 Some poems that were written in other languages than English are not included, though the collection contains several poems in Old and Middle English, Latin, Gothic, Quenya, and Sindarin.

 All poems from the 1936 collection, Songs for the Philologists, are included.
 The collection is structured chronologically.
 Poems are shown in different versions, gathered from Tolkien's manuscripts, and have commentaries by the editors.

 The book contains 195 entries; 73 of them were previously unpublished.
 Many poems appear in multiple versions, showing their evolution; one poem has 22 different versions.
 Overall, there are almost 700 poem versions in the volumes.
 The unpublished works include humorous poems, a translation of "Jabberwocky", and some war poems that deal with war indirectly, via soldiers' feelings and relationships.
 Other themes are Tolkien's love of Edith Bratt and his Middle-earth legendarium.
 Every poem is accompanied by a commentary on how it came to be written, details of Tolkien's life in relation to the poem, and the poem's subject matter.

 The appendices contain further poems, namely short limericks and clerihews; Latin adages; the Old English Bealuwérig; and Tolkien's poem lists and word lists.
 There is a glossary, a bibliography, and an index.
 The book is illustrated with a full-colour frontispiece, and six monochrome plates.
 Among the illustrations are reproductions of some of Tolkien's manuscripts.